MACQUARIE ARC BELT OVERVIEW

-Drilling initially commenced at the Trundle Park prospect (which sits within the southern portion of the license) where prior activities have intersected very high-grade localised zones within a large lower grade skarn mineralization, similar in style to the Big and Little Cadia skarns that is peripheral to the Cadia porphyry copper-gold deposits.
+The first hole drilled by Kincora at Trundle commenced at the Trundle Park prospect (which sits within the southern portion of the license) where prior activities have intersected very high-grade localised zones within a large lower grade skarn mineralization, similar in style to the Big and Little Cadia skarns that is peripheral to the Cadia porphyry copper-gold deposits.

+Prior to Kincora’s activities, the average depth of prior drilling at Trundle Park was only 28 metres.
 No drilling has tested below these mineralised holes where geophysics and relogging of historic drilling has indicated proximity to a porphyry source.
 Encouragingly the prior drilling provides vectors and supports subsequently defined underlying geophysical at shallow to moderate depth targets.

 The skarn and porphyry intrusion system setting is analogous to Cadia where the Big and Little Cadia skarns have produced an estimated 140,000t of high-grade copper (5-7%) and greater than 1.5Mt iron ore2, and were important to the discovery of multiple adjacent deposits that make up the largest porphyry system in Australia.

 Potential vectors and analogues to Cadia underpin favorable geological setting

 Skarn alteration at Big and Little Cadia helped focus exploration at Cadia toward the largest porphyry system in Australia

 Very attractive grades at shallow depths at the Trundle Park target Supporting the skarn being a standalone target at depths and intervals often mined by both open cut and underground methods

 Implications of first hole - Multiple positive developments

 - Thicker zone of near surface moderate to higher grade mineralised skarn than previously intersected and expected